Electrical engineering: Instrumentation

 Flight instruments provide pilots with the tools to control aircraft analytically.

 Instrumentation engineering deals with the design of devices to measure physical quantities such as pressure, flow, and temperature.
 The design of such instruments requires a good understanding of physics that often extends beyond electromagnetic theory.
-For example, flight instruments measure variables such as wind speed and altitude to enable pilots the control of aircraft analytically.
+For example, flight instruments measure variables such as wind speed and altitude to enable pilots to control the aircraft analytically.
 Similarly, thermocouples use the Peltier-Seebeck effect to measure the temperature difference between two points.

 Often instrumentation is not used by itself, but instead as the sensors of larger electrical systems.
 For example, a thermocouple might be used to help ensure a furnace's temperature remains constant.
 For this reason, instrumentation engineering is often viewed as the counterpart of control.

 Computers

 Supercomputers are used in fields as diverse as computational biology and geographic information systems.

 Computer engineering deals with the design of computers and computer systems.
 This may involve the design of new hardware.
 Computer engineers may also work on a system's software.
 However, the design of complex software systems is often the domain of software engineering, which is usually considered a separate discipline.
 Desktop computers represent a tiny fraction of the devices a computer engineer might work on, as computer-like architectures are now found in a range of embedded devices including video game consoles and DVD players.
 Computer engineers are involved in many hardware and software aspects of computing.
 Robots are one of the applications of computer engineering.